-Writing Foundations of English

-(Formerly ENG 99, Mechanics of Writing)

-Enables students to capture thoughts in complete, correct sentences.
+Writing Foundations of English (Formerly ENG 99, Mechanics of Writing) Enables students to capture thoughts in complete, correct sentences.
 Intensive work in the structure of clauses, spelling, vocabulary.
 Readings included.
 Placement according to test scores.
 Credit does not count toward meeting degree requirements.

-Writing: Introduction to the Essay

-(Formerly ENG 100, Introduction to Writing)
+ENG\063 3 credits Writing: Introduction to the Essay (Formerly ENG 100, Introduction to Writing)

 Leads students from the paragraph to the essay.
 Focus on how to develop a thesis, maintain coherence, develop evidence.
 Instruction in grammar and punctuation; exercises in spelling and vocabulary.
 Readings included.
-Placement according to test scores or a grade of "C" or higher in either ENG013 or ESL173.
+Placement according to test scores or a grade of "C"or higher in either ENG\013 or ESL\173.
 Credit does not count toward meeting degree requirements.

-ENG101

-Composition
+ENG\101 3 credits Composition

-(Formerly ENG 101, College Writing)

-Practice in writing for college: delivering research material, creating sound argument, expressing the relationship of self to surrounding.
+(Formerly ENG 101, College Writing) Practice in writing for college: delivering research material, creating sound argument, expressing the relationship of self to surrounding.
 Focus on complex sentences and rewriting.
 Minimum of six essays.
 Readings included.
+Prerequisites: Placement into ENG\101 is based on reading and writing scores or grades in developmental classes.
+A student who does not meet placement or SAT score requirements will have to take the appropriate reading and/or writing course(s) before being eligible for ENG\101.
+Reading Skills Requirement: Reading exempt based on Accuplacer English Comprehension scores, SAT scores, or grade of C or better in ENG\073 or ESL\173.
+Writing Skills Requirement: Writing placement based on Accuplacer Sentence Skills scores, SAT scores, or C or better in ENG\063.
 This is an "L" course.

-Prerequisites: Placement according to test scores or grade of "C" or better in ENG063 (Formerly ENG 100) into ENG101 is based on reading and writing scores or grades in developmental classes.
-A student who does not meet placement or SAT score requirements will have to take the appropriate reading and/or writing course(s) before being eligible for ENG101.

-Reading Skills Requirement: Reading exempt based on Accuplacer English Comprehension scores, SAT scores, or grade of C or better in ENG073 or ESL173.

-Writing Skills Requirement: Writing placement based on Accuplacer Sentence Skills scores, SAT scores, or C or better in ENG063.

-LITERATURE AND COMPOSITION
+ENG\102 3 credits Literature and Composition (Formerly ENG 102)

 Students will learn how to develop valid interpretations of literature through careful, thoughtful reading of fiction, poetry, and drama.
 They will be introduced to literary terminology and the standard critical approaches to understanding written works.
 They will learn how to use various levels of source materials and how to clearly express their views about literature in expository writing, including essays with formal research documentation.
+Prerequisite: grade of "C" or better in ENG\101 (Formerly ENG 101L).
 This is an "L" course.